 The late bus is available to students that have an after school supervised event or activity with a teacher, coach or advisor.
 Students must sign up daily by 12:00 to be permitted onto the bus.
 Sign up is done via the Dodgeland Late Bus Google Form.

 All students participating in Co-Curricular Activities must submit a Co-Curricular Emergency Medical Information Form, which includes parent emergency contact information, family doctor information, and current medication(s) taken by the student.
+This form may be found under our Co-Curricular Forms page.

 Academic Pentathlon / Decathlon - MS, HS

-Advisor: Mrs. Henthorne
+Advisors: Mrs. Henthorne

 Contact Mrs. Henthorne: Email